EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 - ##### `Quotes` Subfolder
-  This subfolder focuses on functionality related to Products.
+  This subfolder includes functionality specific to the Quotes module.

   - ###### `QuoteMapItemController`
     Calculates non-persistent `QuoteMapItem` objects used by the Opportunities view